Main Games Corsairs Legacy Corsairs Legacy: Naval Mission News Community Contacts

 • merchant: 34–36

-Historical note: Galleons were large seagoing ships used primarily for ocean transport of valuable cargo and for armed escort of merchant fleets.
-They combined considerable carrying capacity with the ability to mount artillery.
+Historical note: Galleons were large ocean-going vessels primarily used for long-distance cargo transport and armed escort of merchant fleets.
+They combined high cargo capacity with the ability to carry artillery.

 Sloop